transloadit/php-sdk/Readme.md

 #### $Transloadit->key = null;

-The auth key of your transloadit account.
+The auth key of your Transloadit account.

 #### $Transloadit->secret = null;

-The auth secret of your transloadit account.
+The auth secret of your Transloadit account.

 #### $Transloadit->request($options = array(), $execute = true);